---EXACT(B5:B15,"RED") // convert to 1s and 0s
+--EXACT(data[Color],F5) // convert to 1s and 0s

-which yields an array like this:
+This yields an array like this:

 Extending the logic

 The structure of the logic can be easily extended.
-For example, to narrow the match to "RED" in the month of April, you can use a formula like this:
+For example, to narrow the match to "RED" in the month of May, you can use a formula like this:

 Here, because each of the two expressions returns an array of TRUE FALSE values, and because these arrays are multiplied together, the math operation coerces the TRUE and FALSE values to 1s and 0s.
 It is not necessary to use the double-negative.
 The lookup value remains 1, as in the formula above.
 Once this operation is complete, the formula looks like this: